PhysicsCodesLab/TensorLabXD.jl/docs/src/man/sectors.md

-incoming sectors, and applies line bending such that the resulting splitting and fusion trees have `N` outgoing sectors, corresponding to the first `N` sectors out of the list ``(a_1, a_2, …, a_{N_1}, b_{N_2}^*, …, b_{1}^*)`` and `N₁+N₂-N` incoming sectors, corresponding to the dual of the last `N₁+N₂-N` sectors from the previous list, in reverse.
+incoming sectors, and applies line bending such that the resulting splitting and fusion trees have `N` outgoing sectors, corresponding to the first `N` sectors out of the list ``(a_1, a_2, …, a_{N_1}, b_{N_2}^*, …, b_{1}^*)`` and `N₁+N₂-N` incoming sectors, corresponding to the dual of the last `N₁+N₂-N` sectors from the previous list in reverse order.
 This return values are correctly inferred if `N` is a compile time constant.

 Graphically, for `N₁ = 4`, `N₂ = 3`, `N = 2` and some particular choice of `isdual` in both
 the fusion and splitting tree: